nhsconnect/gpconnect/pages/designprinciples/designprinciples_open_api_principles.md

 ## Open API

-GP Connect has aligned with [NHS England's Open API Policy](https://www.england.nhs.uk/digitaltechnology/info-revolution/interoperability/open-api/) to support the ambition of moving to a position where significant business functionality, available within systems, is exposed through interfaces where the definition is open ([Download a PDF copy](https://www.england.nhs.uk/wp-content/uploads/2014/05/open-api-policy.pdf)).
+GP Connect has aligned with [NHS England's Open API Policy](open-api-policy.pdf) to support the ambition of moving to a position where significant business functionality, available within systems, is exposed through interfaces where the definition is open.

 ## Architectural design principals